vladstudio/web2llm/README.md

 ## How it Works

 The script processes each starting URL provided via `-u`.
 For each start URL:
-1. It fetches the page.
+1. It fetches the page using the Kadoa API for reliable content extraction.
 2. Removes unwanted elements if `--remove` selectors are specified.
 3. Extracts main content using Readability.js (default) or a CSS selector (`-s`).
 4. Converts the content to Markdown using Turndown (with GFM plugin).
 Links are stripped by default unless `-h` is used.